Atomic Anatomy of Low-Inertia Power Systems: Structural Insights

-To validate the structural analogy, we consider different combinations of VSGs and SMs in IEEE 9-bus \& 39-bus systems using PSCAD simulation environment.
-For IEEE 9-bus system with 3 generators, we consider two case studies in Table \ref{tab:equivalence} with: 1) 1 VSG and 2 SMs, and 2) 2 VSGs and 1 SM.
+{To test our hypothesis}, we consider different combinations of VSGs and SMs in IEEE 9-bus system using PSCAD simulation environment.
+For IEEE 9-bus system with 3 generators, we consider three case studies in Table \ref{tab:equivalence} with: 1) 1 VSG and 2 SMs, 2) 2 VSGs and 1 SM, and 3) 3 VSGs/SMs with homogeneous/heterogeneous parameters.
 As shown in Fig. \ref{fig:atommodel}, the center of mass is located at the center due to the placement of SM 1 and SM 2 at both ends (Refer to Case I in Table \ref{tab:equivalence}).
 In Case I after the clearance of the fault in bus 8, it can be observed that the corresponding voltages across the buses (Bus 3 \& 1) with SM are attained at a discrete difference from the bus (Bus 2) with VSG.
 Furthermore, the quantization of the difference can also be seen in the power generation from each bus.
 It should be worthy notifying that the voltage difference between both the SM buses in Case I-III (in Table I) is expected to be within a tolerable range of 0.005 p.u in a distributed particle system.
 In Case II, when VSG1 is integrated into bus 6, a similar pattern is observed where its bus voltage and power is attained at a discrete difference of large quantum numbers from bus 1 \& 3.
 A time-domain simulation result corresponding to Case II is also shown in Fig. \ref{fig:result}(a) after the fault is cleared.
 In Case III, the placement of generators are shuffled with SMs integrated into bus 2 and 3 and VSG in bus 1.
 Although this changes the coordinates of the center of mass $\mathbf{R}$, similar behavior is observed with the difference in bus voltages and generated power.

-\textit{\textbf{Corollary II:} From the discussion above with SMs and VSG representing the nucleus and electrons respectively, terminal voltages can be adjudged as the structural duality of orbits $n$ in low-inertia power systems for absorption/dissipation of a given activation energy $\Delta E$.}
+\textit{\textbf{Corollary III:} From the discussion above with SMs and VSG representing the nucleus and electrons respectively, terminal voltages can be adjudged as the structural duality of orbits $n$ in low-inertia power systems for absorption/dissipation of a given activation energy $\Delta E$.}

-Another equivalent valid interpretation of this corollary is that quantum theory must agree with classical mechanics while accounting $\hbar\to 0$ using semi-classical quantum approximations \cite{Sauvaget_2006}.
-Not only corollary II formalizes corollary I, the behavior as a callback to Bohr's second postulate can be validated from all the case studies in Table I and II.